ydonnadieu/ydonnadieu.github.io/_pages/Opportunities.md

 ---
 layout: page
-title: projects
+title: Opportunities
-permalink: /projects/
+permalink: /Opportunities/
-description:  Research internships and cool PhD projects.
+description:  If you are passionate about paleoclimates and the functioning of our planet in general, and if you are good with computers and new technologies, do not hesitate to contact us.
+You will find below some examples of research topics adaptable to Master 2 or PhD thesis with available funding.
 nav: true
-display_categories: [work, others]
+display_categories: [MasterPhD, Postdoc]
 horizontal: false
 ---
 <div class="projects">